Guest DH Workshop Teaching at W&L

 - How can you connect your interest to the particular course topic?

-Some past presentations have included:
+Some past presentations included:

 - Basics of project management with a workshop on writing charters (documents to establish goals and rules for the team) for a DH intro course